 Enrollment Deposit.
-An enrollment deposit of $300 is required from all Kingston undergraduate students accepted and is applied to the first-term bill.
-The fall term enrollment deposit is 100 percent refundable through May 1, 50 percent refundable through June 1, or 20 percent refundable through July 1, provided that the Office of Admission is notified in writing of the student’s intention not to enroll.
+An enrollment deposit is required from all Kingston undergraduate students accepted and is applied to the first-term bill.
+In-state students pay a $150 deposit; out-of-state and regional students pay a $300 deposit.
+The fall term enrollment deposit is 100 percent refundable through May 1, 50 percent refundable through June 1, or 20 percent refundable through August 1, provided that the Admission Office is notified in writing of the student’s intention not to enroll.
 The spring term enrollment deposit is not refundable.

 Transcripts.
 A transcript service fee of $35 is assessed to all students in their first semester of enrollment at the University.

 Courses.
-A course fee of $55 will be charged for certain undergraduate and graduate courses.
+A laboratory/clinical fee of $55 will be charged for each undergraduate and graduate laboratory or clinical course.

-Undergraduate engineering students pay a program fee of $451 per semester for full-time students, $38 per credit for part-time students.
-Undergraduate pharmaceutical sciences students pay a program fee of $1,275 per semester commencing in their third year.
-Pharm.D. students pay a program fee of $3,000 per semester commencing in their third year.
-Graduate physical therapy students pay a program fee of $1,800 per semester.
+Undergraduate engineering students pay a program fee of $395 per semester for full-time students, $33 per credit for part-time students.
+Pharm.D. students pay a program fee of $2,250 per semester commencing in their third year.

 Expenses connected with class trips and practice teaching are charged to the students concerned.